k98kurz/tapescript/readme.md

 To add a contract, use `add_contract(contract_id: bytes, contract: object)`.
 To remove a contract, use `remove_contract(contract_id: bytes)`.

-Each contract will be checked against each interface when added (it must meet at least one) and again at runtime when an op that uses a contract is executed.
+Each contract will be checked against each interface when added (it must implement at least one) and again at runtime when an op that uses a contract is executed.
 All contracts added via the `add_contract` function will be included in the runtime environment of scripts run thereafter.
 Additionally, contracts can be passed into the `run_script` and `run_auth_script` functions, and these will override any contracts in the global runtime environment in case of a contract_id conflict.
+The contract_id should be a cryptographic hash of the contract's source code; it is called a contract rather than a module because the users of a system must commit to running the same code, and this forms a contractual relationship between users.

 To use a contract in a custom op, find it in the `tape.contracts` dict by its contract_id.